 We welcome children of all ages in worship.
 Don’t worry if you have a baby that cries or a young child who has trouble sitting still.
 They are all God’s children and we love them at St. Paul’s.
 Come and worship!

-If we haven’t answered your question in this list or you just want to learn more about our community or the Episcopal Church, contact Mother Lavonne by calling the church office at 785-632-3200 or sending her an email message (ADD LINK).
+If we haven’t answered your question in this list or you just want to learn more about our community or the Episcopal Church, contact Mother Kay by calling the church office at 785-632-3200 or sending her an email message.